AllahuRodrigues/cs50final/README.md

 Start MongoDB in your local environment.

 In the project's root directory, start the Node.js server by running:
+This app also works as omegle for college students everytime they enter the college app dorm connect and want to talk to their peers
 'node app.js'
 Open a web browser and navigate to http://localhost:3000.
 Using Dorm Connect